Location-Based Services: Google Maps API Alternatives

 TomTom isn't a free map service, though if you’re satisfied with 75 thousand search transactions per month you can do without paying.

 Jawg Maps is another mapping solution.
-Its features are diverse and useful: displaying maps, building routes, finding destination points, search for locations, and other similar solutions.
+Its features are diverse and useful: displaying maps, building routes, finding destination points, searching for locations, and other similar solutions.
 All of them are designed to simplify the work with location data.

 Jawg Maps Products: